lewi9/BigData/README.md

 ## Lab 5-6

-Different type of joins, Proofe of Concept, description of Azure Tools for big data (POC - english, Azure Tools - Polish)
+Different type of joins, Proofe of Concept, description of Azure Tools for big data (PoC - english, Azure Tools - Polish) PoC idea is 100% my.